 In the above command structure, replace [connection name] with the name of the network connection that you want to set the new IP address.
 The most common network connection names are "Local Area Connection" or "Wi-Fi."
 Replace [IP address] with the new IP address you want to use, then replace [Subnet Mask] with the correct subnet mask address and [Default Gateway] with the correct default gateway address.

 interface ip set address name="Local Area Connection" static 192.168.110.235 255.255.255.0 192.168.0.1

 The above example command would change the IP address of the Local Area Connection network connection to 192.168.110.235.
 It would also set the Subnet Mask to 255.255.255.0 and the Default Gateway to 192.168.0.1.

 The below information is for how to specify and adjust your network settings through the command prompt.
 Changing your network settings require root access.

 - Edit the interfaces file and adjust your network settings in this file.

 Can someone else change my IP address?

-Someone who's outside your home network and does not have access to your network router cannot change your IP address.
-Do not be concerned about your computers security if your IP address has changed, it's more likely that it's normal behavior than an attack.
+Someone who's outside your home network and cannot access your router can't change your IP address.
+Do not be concerned about your computer's security if your IP address has changed.
+It's more likely that it's normal behavior than an attack.